EvictionLab/eviction-lab-website/content/updates/blog/2022-the-year-we-refused-to-go-back-to-normal/index.md

 <hr/>

-<span class="dropcap red">I</span>n 2022, the stress that many Americans feel daily about housing also reached polling places and city governments: according to the National Low Income Housing Coalition, there were dozens of [housing ballot-related](https://nlihc.org/sites/default/files/2022-12/voters-choose-housing.pdf) measures before voters in the midterm election and more than 150 [tenant protections](https://twitter.com/evictionlab/status/1546856957029494784) were implemented across the country since January 2021.
+<span class="dropcap red">I</span>n 2022, the stress that many Americans felt daily about housing also reached polling places and city governments: according to the National Low Income Housing Coalition, there were dozens of [housing ballot-related](https://nlihc.org/sites/default/files/2022-12/voters-choose-housing.pdf) measures before voters in the midterm election and more than 150 [tenant protections](https://twitter.com/evictionlab/status/1546856957029494784) were implemented across the country since January 2021.